 I am a forest ecologist at the Institute for Alpine Environment at Eurac Research in Bolzano/Bozen, Italy.

 I am interested in understanding how to better manage our forests in a future characterized by global changes.
 My work aims at studying the dynamics of forest ecosystems to anticipate the potential impacts of climate, disturbance and socio-economic changes.
 I am specialized in the application of simulation models of forest dynamics to explore interactions of trees with their changing environment and forest management strategies to enhance long-term resistance and resilience at multiple scales - from stand to landscape.
-I am also interested about dendrology, silviculture, dendroecological research, forest inventory and forest biodiversity.
-And I love mountains, geography, travelling, biking, cross-country skiing and home brewing.
+I am also interested on dendrology, silviculture, forest inventory and forest biodiversity.
+I love mountains, geography, travelling, biking, cross-country skiing and home brewing.

 Ph.D. in Forest Ecology, 2015